tariknz/irsdk-dev-chat/README.md

-c# iRacing Forum Query System
+# iRacing Forum Query System

-A simple system to query your scraped iRacing forum posts using embeddings and OpenAI's GPT models.
+A simple system to scrape iRacing forums, store posts with embeddings, and query them using AI.

 ## Features